csci344/spring2025/pages/_assignments/tutorial08.md

 | <a href="https://ant.design/components/card" target="_blank">Card</a> | Different types / styles of cards. |
 | <a href="https://ant.design/components/collapse" target="_blank">Collapse Menus</a> | Useful for Navigation |
 | <a href="https://ant.design/components/tour" target="_blank">Tour</a> | Useful for teaching your user new features |

+## What to Submit (Please Read Carefully)
+Remember that your Browser doesn't understand React because it uses some language features that aren't HTML, CSS, or JavaScript.
+We therefore need to "transpile" our code so that it can be displayed on our GitHub server.
+To do this:

+1. Navigate to your `tutorial08` folder on the command line and run the following:<br> `npm run build`.
+    * This should transpile your code in a folder called `dist`.
+1. Next, make sure you link to the compiled version of your code (`tutorial08/dist/index.html`) from your homepage.

+To submit this tutorial, commit and push all of your edits to GitHub and, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission for Tutorial 8.